provides benefits for members who entered the ADF between 1 October 1972 and 30 September 1991.

 Salary reductions

 If a member is downgraded to a lower position or rank, by default their super salary will be the new lower rate.
-However, they can elect to maintain their previous, higher salary for contribution purposes.
+However, they can elect to maintain their previous, higher salary for purposes.

 Members have 90 days from the date of the reduction to make this election, unless special circumstances allow for more time.